Skip to Main Content

 Eligibility

-Non-sale permits are available to individuals, businesses and organizations.
+Non-sale Special Occasion Permits are available to individuals, businesses, and organizations.
 Events must be open to invited guests only, may not be publicly advertised, and there can be no direct or indirect charge for alcohol.

 How To Apply